youwuyou/youwuyou.github.io/_projects/trip_camino.md

 - 08/07/2018
 - Trip Distance: 22.2 km

 <!-- - Accommodation: []() -->

-Waking up up in the hills in O Cebreiro gave such an amazing panorama view -- with all the clouds filling up the vallies between the mountains.
-The day was accompanied with smell of chestnut trees.
-It was amazing to witness the lifely 800-year old chestnut tree standing at the beginning of the village of Triacastela, imaging what has happened to her in the past ages...
+Waking up in the hills of O Cebreiro offered an amazing panoramic view, with clouds filling the valleys between the mountains.
+The day was accompanied by the smell of chestnut trees.
+It was awe-inspiring to witness the lively 800-year-old chestnut tree standing at the entrance of the village of Triacastela, imagining all the events it has witnessed over the past centuries...

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">